CSUF-CPSC120-2019F23-24/labex04/prob01/README.md

-# Displaying characters and using the sizeof operator
+# Manipulating char, and data overflow
 In this program, you will be learning to use the basic C++ programming constructs, such as cout, sizeof, dec, hex, and the ASCII character set, as well as viewing what happens with variable overflow.

 ## main.cpp